nifcloud/ansible-role-nifcloud/library/documents/niftycloud_volume.md

 ## Synopsis

-Attach the volume to an instance of NIFTY Cloud.
+Attach the volume to an instance of NIFCLOUD.

 ## Requirements